 Figure 6.1: Simplified process workflow for VLBI observations of the APOD-A nano satellite with the AuScope geodetic VLBI array (Australia).
 The diagram indicates the most important external input data (rhomboid boxes, left), the used software and infrastructure (rectangular boxes, right), and the essential interchange data (italic text).

-LEO satellites, handling of narrow-bandwidth satellite signals in the correlation and fringe-fitting process, and the application of suitable data analysis schemes.
+process, and the application of suitable data analysis schemes.

 6.1 The APOD-A nano Satellite